 Pranayama – the yogic art of breathing.

 Pranayama is an ancient and integral part of Yoga – the yogic art of breathing.
-A practice that draws our focus towards the breath, enabling us with various techniques that improves respiration, invigorates the lungs, improves brain function, feeds all other bodily systems, and helps to create longevity in our lives.
+An ancient yoga practice that draws our focus inwards towards the breath, enabling us with various techniques that improve respiration, invigorates the lungs, improves brain function, feeds all other bodily systems, and helps to create longevity in our lives.
 Think of it as “asanas” for the subtle body.

 To maintain good health, longevity and a holistic yoga practice, one needs to maintain a healthy balance of asana and pranayama.
 The practice is subtle yet powerful, leading to numerous physical, mental and emotional benefits.